matthew-brett/eef-pre-pilot/day_2.rst

 * refactor :doc:`three_girls` to use a function.
 * refactor to family of any size.
 * refactor to any number of iterations.
-* return to the Brexit problem
-* refactor again
-* plotting
+* :doc:`plotting`
+* back to Brexit.
+Formulating the null hypothesis.
+The population and the sample; parameter and statistic.
+Simulating samples, and therefore, statistics.
+The sampling distribution.
+Has the the poll taken a random sample of Brexit voters? :doc:`brexit_proportions_exercise`.

 *********
 Afternoon